-[With The Bourne Legacy set to open this Friday, we'll be taking a look back at the original Bourne trilogy.
+[With Jason Bourne set to open this Friday, we’ll be taking a look back at the original Bourne trilogy.
 These reviews will contain spoilers since the movies have been out for years.]

 A man (Damon) is found drifting in the middle of the ocean, and his unconscious body is pulled out of the water by a passing fishing boat.
 The ship’s doctor pulls two bullets out of the mystery man’s back, and when the man regains consciousness, he doesn’t know who he is.
 His case of amnesia extends as far as not knowing his name or his past, but he knows how to do everything else.
 He can read maps, he can speak multiple languages, and as he later discovers, he can kick everyone’s ass.
 In his search to find out his identity, he discovers his name (or at least one of his many names) is Jason Bourne.
 He gets on the radar of a shadowy government agency called Treadstone, led by Conklin (Chris Cooper) and his supervisor Ward Abbott (Brian Cox).
 In his attempt to flee from the cops and Treadstone, Bourne falls in with Marie (Franka Potente), a young woman who agrees to drive him from Zurich to Paris.
 From there, the two go on the run together as Treadstone and their operatives close in.